 How Johnson Barristers & Solicitors Can Assist with Cohabitation Agreements and Division of Property

 The parties involved in this dispute may have been able to avoid litigation if they had a cohabitation agreement in place, outlining what would happen with their property in the event of their separation.
-The family law team at Howie Johnson Barristers & Solicitors in Windsor assists clients in a full range of family law issues, including those related to the division of property.
+The family law team at Johnson Miller Family Lawyers in Windsor assists clients in a full range of family law issues, including those related to the division of property.
 Contact us online or by phone at 519-973-1500 to see how we can help you today.